writethedocs/www/README.md

    1. download and install [pip](https://pip.pypa.io/en/stable/installing/).
    2. install `virtualenv` using your package manager.

+3. By default, `virtualenv` uses the Python interpreter that it was installed with.
+If necessary, run `virtualenv --python=/usr/bin/python2.7 <path/to/new/virtualenv>` to have `virtualenv` use the 2.7 interpreter.

 ### Installing the project requirements

 1. In the repository root directory (`www` by default), create a virtual environment for the project requirements by running `virtualenv venv`.
-More info on [virtualenv](https://virtualenv.pypa.io/en/stable/).
+More info on `virtualenv` can be found [here](https://virtualenv.pypa.io/en/stable/).

 2. On Linux-based systems, activate the virtual environment by running `source venv/bin/activate`.
 On Windows using the Command Prompt, run `venv\Scripts\activate.bat`.
 On Windows using PowerShell, run `. venv\Scripts\activate.ps1`.
 On Windows using Git Bash, run `source venv\Scripts\activate`.
 You'll need to do this every time you come back to the project.